-With the recent release of Kirby and the Forgotten Land (arguably one of the best games in the series), the little pink puffball has reached new heights in popularity.
+With the recent release of Kirby and the Forgotten Land (arguably one of the best Kirby games in the series), the little pink puffball has reached new heights in popularity.
 But what about all the other highlights of his video game career?

 Whether you’ve been a Nintendo devotee since the days of the NES, or only joined the ranks with the advent of the Nintendo Switch, we’re confident there’s a Kirby game that you’ll adore.
 This is your chance to get to know all the Kirby characters and to find out what it was that inspired all of those games like Kirby (everyone wants a slice of the pink blob’s success).

 The best Kirby games are: